-Complaints form FOR CENTRE USE ONLY Complaints form Date received Please tick box to indicate the nature of your com plaint/appeal Reference No. Complaint against the centre's delivery of a qualification Complaint against the centre's administration of a qualification Name of complainant name different to complainant/appellant Candidate name if different to complainant If your grounds are lengthy please write as hullet no ints: plassa kaan to t the point and include de relevant detail such as If your grounds are lengthy please write as bullet points; please keep to the point and include relevant detail such as dates, names etc. and provide any evidence you may have to support what you say If necessary, continue on an additional page if this form is being completed electronically or overleaf if hard copy being completed Detail any steps you have already taken to resolve resolution to the issue(s)
+Complaints form FOR CENTRE USE ONLY Date received Please tick box to indicate the nature of your com nplaint/appeal Reference No. □ Complaint against the centre's delivery of a qualification□ Complaint against the centre's administration of a qualification lame of complainant name different to complainant/appellant Candidate name if different to complainant Please state the grounds for your complaint/ap peal below If your grounds are lengthy please write as bullet points; please keep to the point and include relevant detail such as dates, names etc. and provide any evidence you may have to support what you say If necessary, continue on an additional page if this form is being completed electronically or overleaf if hard copy being completed Detail any steps you have already taken to resolvesolution to the issue(s) ve the issue(s) and v what you would co onsider to be a good Complainant signature: Date of sign nature: